 A recent report by one the world’s leading real estate listing sites Redfin, ranked two Northeast Philly neighborhoods, Bustleton and Fox Chase, as the “top hottest affordable neighborhoods in the entire United States of America.”

-The average cost to rent an apartment in NE Philly is much cheaper than other top neighborhoods in Philly.
+The average cost to rent an apartment in Northeast Philadelphia (NE Philly) is much cheaper than other top neighborhoods in Philly.
 Below are average apartment rents for 1 Bedroom and 2 Bedroom Apartments, respectively, across various Philadelphia neighborhoods.
 (1)

 - Washington Square / Old City (19106)